napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 }
 ```

 Let's add a new resource: an audio file that is loaded from disk.
-Make sure to add it to the `Objects` array:
+Make sure to add it to the `Objects` array.
+Note that instead of editing JSON files by hand it is highly recommended that you use [Napkin](@ref napkin), our JSON editor, instead.

 ```
 {